 Even though it was early May, a light snow had fallen on the ground outside.
 Sally sat at the wooden table eating a bowl of cold lumpy mush that was leftover from dinner the night before.
-Gene, the oldest daughter still living at home, had prepared the mush with the few ingredients they had left in the house.
+Jene, at almost 13 years old was the oldest daughter still living at home.
+She had prepared the mush with the few ingredients they had left in the house.
 The chair creaked as it skidded across the wooden floor as Sally tried to push herself away from the table.

 “I can’t eat this anymore, it tastes like the paste we use at the old school house!” cried Sally.

-I don’t have nothin’ else to feed ya, now eat a few more bites so ya don’t get too hungry later on today!” retorted Gene.
+I don’t have nothin’ else to feed ya, now eat a few more bites so ya don’t get too hungry later on today!” retorted Jene.